Changing your name on your texas driver license

 - Spouse’s death certificate

-- Certified court order verifying the change
+- Certified court order name change

 Other non-marriage, non-gender-related name changes